backtrace-labs/verneuil/README.md

    - The `verneuil` VFS, which hooks into the Linux VFS to track changes, generate snapshots in spooling directories, and asynchronously upload spooled data to a remote blob store like S3.
-This VFS is only compatible with sqlite's rollback journal mode.
+This VFS is only compatible with SQLite's rollback journal mode.
 It can be called directly as a Rust program, or via its C interface.

-   - The `verneuil_snapshot` VFS that lets sqlite access snapshots stored in S3-compatible blob stores.
+   - The `verneuil_snapshot` VFS that lets SQLite access snapshots stored in S3-compatible blob stores.

-3. A runtime-loadable sqlite extension, `libverneuil_vfs`, that lets sqlite open databases with the `verneuil` VFS (to replicate the database to remote storage), or with the `verneuil_snapshot` VFS (to access a replicated snapshot).
+3. A runtime-loadable SQLite extension, `libverneuil_vfs`, that lets SQLite open databases with the `verneuil` VFS (to replicate the database to remote storage), or with the `verneuil_snapshot` VFS (to access a replicated snapshot).